Skip to content

 Tip

 Use a filename for the JSON file that reveals its purpose.
-To learn more on how JSON files in keepconfig.d are processed, see Understanding configuration.
+To learn more on how JSON files in keepconfig.d are processed, see Configuration management and overlay hierarchy.

 5. Restart Domino REST API on all servers.